5 Housing Options for a Comfortable Retirement

 3. Downsize to a townhouse

 But before we get too far ahead, let’s not forget how affordable townhouse financing can be.
 Townhomes tend to sell for much less than detached single-family homes.
-The median price for a townhouse was $198,000 in September 2016, about 12 percent less than detached single-family homes.
+As recent as four years ago, you could purchase a townhouse for less than $200,000.

 So don’t write off homeownership just yet.
 Take a look at home mortgages and current interest rates.
 Your ability to build equity doesn’t have to retire along with your career.